adrielklein/anagram-server/README.md

 - `DELETE /words/:word.json`: Deletes a single word from the data store.
 - `DELETE /words.json`: Deletes all contents of the data store.
 - `GET /stats`:  Returns a JSON object specifying the count of words in the corpus and min/max/median/average word length
-- `GET /most`: Returns a JSON object that identifies alphagrams with the most anagrams in the corpus
+- `GET /most`: Returns a JSON object that identifies [alphagrams](https://en.wikipedia.org/wiki/Alphagram) in the corpus with the most anagrams

 ### Build Instructions
 1. Download and install [Python 3.5](https://www.python.org/downloads/release/python-350/)